6 Tips for Surviving the Terrible Two’s

 2. Stay Mature (and Calm)

 So now that we’ve established they are 2, it’s time to remember you are not.
-And while dealing with their little meltdowns day after day may make you feel like you are losing your sanity, don’t let it keep you from remembering your age.
+And while dealing with their terrible two’s meltdowns day after day may make you feel like you are losing your sanity, don’t let it keep you from remembering your age.
 Someone has to stay calm.
 So step away if you need a breather, take some deep breaths and focus on the fact that they are trying to get your help.
 They just aren’t asking in a good way.
 And seriously if you are in a particularly bad period, schedule a sitter and do something for yourself.
 Sometimes a parent needs a little break to regain strength.
 And there is NO shame in that!

 3. Pick your Battles (Don’t Add to Them)!